Mitto can automate SQL statements to any supported database.

-Typical use cases include creating schemas, tables, views, and stored procedures.
+Typical use cases for SQL jobs include creating schemas, tables, views, and stored procedures.

 Click +Add Job.